-That the NCI, in partnership with other relevant Federal agencies-including the U.S. Public Health Service, the CDC, and the USDA-coordinate, facilitate, and strengthen surveillance and monitoring of (1) national vegetable and fruit consumption; (2) psychosocial mediators of dietary behavior change such as self-efficacy, knowledge, and taste preferences; and (3) if future research establishes their importance, possible environmental mediators of dietary behavior and behavior change, including food availability, price structures, taxation policy, etc.
+• That the NCI, in partnership with other relevant Federal agencies-including the US.
+Public Health Service, the CDC, and the USDA-coordinate, facilitate, and strengthen surveillance and monitoring of (1) national vegetable and fruit consumption; (2) psychosocial mediators of dietary behavior change such as self-efficacy, knowledge, and taste preferences; and (3) if future research establishes their importance, possible environmental mediators of dietary behavior and behavior change, including food availability, price structures, taxation policy, and so on.

-1. Introduction
+Introduction